dmnfarrell/dmnfarrell.github.io/_posts/2020-08-06-covidtracking-plots.markdown

 ## Tests performed vs positive rates

-For four significant states we can plot the same data individually.
-NY: New York, CA: California, FL: FLorida and TX: Texas.
+For some significant states we can plot the same data individually.
+NY: New York, CA: California, FL: FLorida, TX: Texas, IL: Illinois and GA: Georgia.
 The data has been plotted as a seven day rolling mean to smooth the line plots.
 Outbreaks have been at different times across the country.
 The US in this sense may be better seen as a collection of territories than as one homogenous area.
 Number of tests in New York were low at the peak and the rate was not capturing the true prevalance at all.
 Now positives are very low since the pandemic has subsided.
 California shows how postives and testing increase together dramatically but not the rate, which has stayed at lower than 0.1% since May.

 <div style="width: auto; float:center;">
  <a href="/img/us_covid_tests_positives_fourstates.png"> <img class="scaled" src="/img/us_covid_tests_positives_fourstates.png"></a>